LisaAnne/DCC/README.md

 License: BSD 2-Clause license

 You should be able to replicate my results using this code.
-I am still actively adding to it, so if something is unclear email me.
+Please let me know if you have any questions.
 ## Setting Up

 To use my code, please make sure you have the following: